+General

-General - This is GGC's costumed mascot character.
-Do not refer to him as "General Grizzly," "The General," "Grizz" or "The Grizz."
+This is GGC's costumed mascot character as named by a student body vote.
+Do not refer to him as "General Grizzly," "The General," "Grizz," "The Grizz," "General Bear" or any other name.
+He was named after Dr. Daniel J. Kaufman, GGC's founding president and a former U.S. Army brigadier general.